 Tableau Public is the free version of yet another BI industry leader, Tableau.
 Tableau Public also has an installable desktop version; both the web software and desktop software sync perfectly.
 Both Tableau Public and Tableau Public Desktop can create amazing visualizations from your data.
 Tableau Public allows you to clean and arrange your data, build powerful calculations with the data to establish complex relations, and review statistical summaries.

 However, Tableau Public does have a few drawbacks.
 Firstly, once you publish your visualizations they become public.
 Secondly, your data storage is limited to 10 GB (Although this issue can be fixed by installing the desktop edition.)
 Thirdly, Tableau Public can only read from Excel and text files.
 Fourthly, automatic data refreshing is not available.
 And fifthly, Tableau Public doesn't excel in sharing your data and collaborating with other cloud platforms.

 What is the right BI Software for your business?

 To be honest, Business Intelligence is a premium service that can bring significant difference to your revenue.
 And as such, top free business intelligence software is highly revered.
 All the software mentioned in the above list is very promising.
 They are all good at storing the data, cleaning and arranging the data, blending and modeling the data, processing the data, building advanced queries, visualizing the data, and managing a dashboard.

 Now, this makes the task of choosing the right BI tool all the more conflicting.
 So a good way to decide is to rely on user-friendliness.
-Select a BI software that doesn’t have an overly technical interface and needs a lot of training.
+Select an affordable BI software for your small business or startup that doesn’t have an overly technical interface and needs a lot of training.
 Since all the software mentioned above gets the job done, stick with the one that’s least complicated.
 This will let you reflect on the analysis, rather than being caught up in technical setbacks.